wingedkiwi/ubuntu-baseimage/README.md

 <a name="upgrading_os"></a>
 ### Upgrading the operating system inside the container

 Upgrading inside the container would violate docker best practices. _ubuntu-baseimage_ is always kept up to date using an [Automated Build](https://hub.docker.com/r/wingedkiwi/ubuntu-baseimage/) on Docker Hub.
-Simply rebuilt your container using this baseimage.
+Simply rebuild your container using this base image.